-The temple of Luxor is close to the Nile and parallel with the riverbank.
-King Amenhotep III who reigned 1390-53 BC built this beautiful temple (Luxor Temple in Luxor Egypt)and dedicated it to Amon-Re, king of the gods, his consort Mut, and their son Khons.
+The Luxor Temple is close to the Nile, parallel to the Nile River bank.
+King Amenhotep III who ruled from 1390-53 BC built this beautiful Luxor Temple and dedicated it to Amon-Re, king of the gods, his consort Mut, and their son Khons.

-This temple has been in almost continuos use as a place of worship right up to the present day.
-It was completed by Tutankhamun and Horemheb and added to by Ramses II.
+The Luxor Temple has history been a place of worship and continues to be even today.
+It was completed by Tutankhamen and Horemheb and added to by Ramses II.
 Towards the rear is a granite shrine dedicated to Alexander the Great.

 Eventually the mosque of Sufi Shaykh Yusuf Abu al-Hajjaj was built over it.
 This mosque was preserved when the temple was uncovered and forms an integral part of the site today.